-- If extra credit is offered, it will be due on the specified day.
-If the work is late, the student will not receive credit for the extra credit work. - No late work will be accepted without an approved excuse.
+- No extra credit is available for this course. - No late work will be accepted without an approved excuse.
 Medical excuses must be submitted to the instructor in no more than 7 days from the absence.
 Please see the SPC General Catalog under "Class Attendance".